MicrosoftDocs/cpp-docs/docs/standard-library/utility.md

 ## Remarks

 Pairs are widely used in the C++ Standard Library.
-They are required both as the arguments and return values for various functions and as element types for containers such as [`map` class](../standard-library/map-class.md) and [`multimap` class](../standard-library/multimap-class.md).
-The `<utility>` header is automatically included by `<map>` to assist in managing their key/value pair type elements.
+They are required both as the arguments and return values for various functions and as element types for associative containers like [`map` class](../standard-library/map-class.md) and [`multimap` class](../standard-library/multimap-class.md).

 > [!NOTE]
 > The `<utility>` header uses the statement `#include <initializer_list>`.
 It also refers to `class tuple` as defined in `<tuple>`.